Live Webcam at The White House

 - Source: Earth TV

-- Info: Live streaming webcam showing views of the White House in Washington DC, home to the President of the United States of America.
+- Info: Live streaming webcam showing the White House in Washington DC.
+The White House is home to the President of the United States of America.
 As well as the famous White House, Washington DC. has other iconic landmarks, such as the Washington Monument, Lafayette Square, the Lincoln Memorial and the Capitol Building.
 Take a look at the White House with a Virtual Tour

 More info: Since its construction more than 220 years ago, the White House on 1600 Pennsylvania Avenue has remained one of the most iconic and exclusive buildings in the world.
 It has been referred to as the “President’s Palace,” the “Executive Mansion,” and the “President’s House,” among other terms.
 President Theodore Roosevelt officially gave the White House its current name in 1901.